Professors Richard Anderson and Hilary Critchley

 Pregnancy and birth: foundations of lifelong health

-Our pending relocation to the IRR where we will work alongside and in close partnership with other leading University groups promises an exciting future.
+Our relocation to the IRR where we will work alongside and in close partnership with other leading University groups promises an exciting future.